Poseidon-ZKP/merkle-forest/README.md

 so we can get a conclusion : fixed-size/static merkle tree can not meet the variety/dynamic user demands for group memebership.

-Here We propose "Merkle Forest", to provide scalable group membership.
+Here We propose "Merkle Forest", to provide scalable group membership for ZKDAPP.
-The Basic idea is "Combine multiple reuseable merkle tree" as the group.
+The Basic idea is
+* "Combine multiple reuseable merkle tree" as the group.
+* provide a way for each member to join a specific merkle tree

+Now, we reduce the huge-MT prove issue to
+* small-MT prove
+* lookup issue.

-the decrease of privacy is acceptable in practicial case.
+we will find that, this kind of reduce will provide scalable group membership, and many following benefits, and on the other side, privacy decrease， which is acceptable in practicial case.

-also some other advantage:
-1. heavy trust setup for zkey (TODO : data, depth-20 need 2 hours on macbook pro). very big zkey file, become experience if user have to download for proof generate local.
-2. inifinte group
-3. build circuit themself.

-more important is , Merkle tree itself not scalable, there is no way to enlarge exist group(new circuit for new MT),  such as infinite group demands.

-ZK using merkle path to prove the group membership, so the circuit size is related(linear) to Group Gurantee.

-Server issues exist for the single MT Group:
-* 1. group size is defined when create,   not support infinicate group.
-* 2. prover time growth (linear??) with Gurantee.
-* 3. onchain gas cost increase(linearly) for group operation(insert..)
-* 4. concurrency competition issue when multi user join the single group (1) reorder tx by relay, not native

-decouple , only 1 trust setup, scalable.

 ## Specification